rokopi-byte/pyPointAnnotator/README.md

 * Progress in annotation of the images (blue label)
 * Next point to annotate (red label)
 * Reset button to restart the annotation of the current image
-* Undo button to undo the last annotation point
+* Undo button to undo last annotated point
 * Save/Next button to save the result of the current annotation and go to the next image

-Left click to annotate, right mouse click to skip the point (i.e. the point is not visible) in this case in the result file we will have -1,-1 as coordinates.
+Left click to annotate, right mouse click to skip the point (i.e. the point is not visible), in this case in the result file we will have -1,-1 as coordinates.

 # Mask Generator

 For every point annotated a binary mask can be generated.
-The following will create a mask for every point for every image.
+The following will create a binary mask for every point for every image.

 ```bash
 python3 pointAnnotatorMask.py [-h] [-i IMAGES_FOLDER] [-d DATASET] [-m MASK_FOLDER]